Professional Crabgrass Treatment in Wichita

 Crabgrass has to be controlled, not just “killed”.
 It is not typically eliminated in a single treatment.
 In fact, it could take a season or two to completely eliminate the weed.
 Ongoing crabgrass treatment combined with regular weed control is recommended.

 A thick, strong lawn with regular fertilization and weed control can help reduce crabgrass.
-If you’re tired of fighting this invasive weed, give us a call for a free estimate.
+If you’re tired of fighting this invasive weed, give us a call for an estimate.